Jeffiftyone/Tech_Blog/README.md

 ## Description

-Summary: This application allows users register and log in to post and reply to posts on a blog site.
+This application is a CMS-style blog site.
+Users can publish their blog posts and comment on other user's posts.
+Non-users have restricted access to the application's features.
+The app follows the Model-View-Controller (MVC) design pattern using Handlebars.js, Sequielize as the ORM, and express

 check out the deployed application on: https://jeff51techblog.herokuapp.com/